scizzorz/rain/docs/index.md

 #### Arrays

-Rain has no formal "arrays" - it simply mimics them by using tables with keys from `0` to `n`:
+Rain has no formal "arrays" - it mimics them by using tables with keys from `0` to `n`:

     let arr = table